-Complete evaluation requests are reviewed to determine if a change in listing status is warranted.
+Complete requests to evaluate are reviewed to determine if a change in listing status is warranted.

 Listing Evaluation Requests

-- Commission staff review the information found in the Evaluation Request and other available scientific and commercial data to determine a final biological score.
+- Commission staff review the information found in the request to evaluate and other available scientific and commercial data to determine a final biological score.

 - Species with final biological scores greater than or equal to 27 are evaluated further.

-- No further action is taken on species with final biological scores less than 19, and the requestor will be notified if this is the case.
+- No further action is taken on species with final biological scores less than 19.
+The requestor will be notified if this is the case.

-- Staff evaluates the population trend, size, extent of occurrence, area of occupancy, and quantitative analysis to determine if further evaluation is needed for species with final biological scores between 19 and 27.
+- Staff evaluates the population trend, size, extent of occurrence, area of occupancy, and quantitative analysis available for the species to determine if further evaluation is needed for species with final biological scores ranging from 19 to 26.